tlevine/dada.pink/data/index.md

 * He or she presents her work in ways that broad audiences can understand it.
 * He or she is less concerned about the sophistication/complexity of her work than a data scientist would be.

+## The future
+The trend towards more data will continue, and the field of data will thus be around in some form for a reasonably long time.
+The people in this field, on the other hand, may change somewhat as data science becomes established as a formal academic discipline.
+People who work as data scientists really want to work as academic researchers.
+When data science becomes a formal academic discipline and data scientists finally find jobs as academics, we might have to come up with a new name for the people who want to be academics but can't find work.